Build and release games on Native platforms

 Merge all the SpriteFrames in the same atlas into the same package.
-The option is disable by default.
+This option is disabled by default.
 When enabled, it can reduce the number of SpriteFrame files that need to be downloaded when hot update.
-However if the number of SpriteFrame in the atlas is large, the startup time on the native platform may be extened.
+However, if the number of SpriteFrame in the atlas is large, the startup time on the native platform may be extended.

 Inline all SpriteFrames

 When merging assets automatically, combine all SpriteFrames and the assets that are being relied on into the same package.
 It is recommended to enable this option in web.
 When enabled, it will increase the overall game size slightly, consume a little bit of network traffic, but can significantly reduce the number of network requests.
 It is recommended to disable this option in native, because it will increase the package size used in hot update.

 Compute MD5 to rename all resources, to resolve the CDN cache problem during hot update.
 After being enabled, if any resource fails to load, it is because the renamed new file can not be found.
 It is usually because some third party resources used in C++ was not loaded by cc.loader.
 If this happens, you can convert the url before loading, to fix the loading problem.